Don & Blanche Myer

 Dale’s love of international travel started as a young man.
 “International travel was always in the background— visiting college friends, providing housing for refugees, and ultimately throwing my energy into a mission in Haiti,” he says.

-Dale’s brother was the impetus for his initial visit to Haiti as a young man, and since then he has spent much time there.
-He serves as Executive Director for Radio Luminare, a not-for-profit radio network that he founded, now run by Haitians.
+Dale’s brother was the impetus for Dale’s initial visit to Haiti as a young man, and since then he has spent much time there.
+He now serves as executive director of Least of These Ministries, which he founded.
+This charitable organization supports a Haitian-led Christian radio network in Haiti, and relief efforts directed by the Haitian church leaders.

 Closely allied with his interest in international travel is his interest in ham radio.
 Dale explains, “Since 1980 I have been a ham radio enthusiast.
 I talk to people all around the world, and have met the goal of talking to someone in every country in the world.
 At Fairmount I met another ham radio enthusiast, and we get together weekly.
 I am so grateful to be able to continue this hobby while living here.”